Clubs, Charities, Action Groups, Political, etc.

 Millhouse Green Male Voice Choir

 These illustrious singists meet at Millhouse Institute every Monday evening at 7.30pm.
-On the previous website, it used to say that they were extremely friendly.
-I would have settled for moderately friendly.
-Anyway, they might have modified their friendliness now to a more acceptable level and still they remain tuneful.
+On their earlier website, they were described as 'extremely friendly'.
+I would have settled for 'moderately friendly'.
+Anyway, they might be friendly at a more acceptable level now.
+They remain very active and tuneful.

 Penistone Cinema Organ Trust

 This group attracts large numbers of mostly elderly visitors to Penistone from all over the country, bringing useful trade to our town.
-Weekly Thursday 1pm concerts with the Compton organ at the town hall and other concerts at St. Andrews church on the 'Allen 317ex' organ.
-(Have a look behind the scenes in the town hall).
+With weekly Thursday 1pm concerts on the Compton organ at the Paramount.
+(Have a look behind the scenes in the Town Hall).

 Penistone Ladies' Choir

-This singing group has a low-profile but has made it to the famous Mrs Sunderland Competition in Huddersfield - and won in their class.
+This singing group is somewhat low-profile but it made it to the famous Mrs Sunderland Competition in Huddersfield - and won in their class.
 Well done and thanks for the link back, ladies.
-They can also be found at the Penistone 'Proms in the Park' concert on Parade weekend.
+They are very active and their Facebook page is kept up to date.

 Penistone Theatre Group

 Always a very busy and popular thespian group with a good range of material.
-They have their own building on St Mary's St, usually decorated with posters.
+'Entertaining the community since 1952'.
+'The Shack' is their own HQ building on Bridge Street, usually decorated with posters.

 Razzmatazz Community Youth Musical Theatre Company